Elliott-Chong/Elliott-Chong/README.md

 - 🎥 View my YouTube channel @ https://www.youtube.com/@elliottchong6706

-- 🕵🏻 Currently interning as a full-stack developer at [Reluvate technologies](https://www.reluvate.com/)
+- 🕵🏻 Currently bootstrapping a startup as an indie hacker

 - 👨‍💻 All of my projects are available at [https://elliottchong.tech](https://elliottchong.tech)